Nearsoft/automation-school/Java-Chapters/Chapter-05/README.md

 1. It terminates a statement sequence in a switch statement (We already see this use in the switch statement section).
 2. It can be used to exit a loop.
-3. It can be used as a form of goto (not explained in this document).
+3. It can be used as a form of goto using labeled statements(not explained in this document).

 Using break to Exit a Loop.